 From the north of England but now settled in Brighton.
-Eelus is a self taught artist inspired by Banksy.
+Eelus is a self taught artist partly inspired by Banksy.
 Becoming enchanted with the street art scene when first moving down to London from Wigan.
-Known for his giant murals they most recently have been combining stencil with giant lines of colour.
-He is perhaps best known for helping to launch Wide Open Walls, a community art project in the Gambia.
+He is known for his giant murals most recently combining stencil with giant lines of colour.
+We recently interviewed him for our Art Related Noise podcast and you can read about that here.

 Another British street artist who has been highly prolific over the past few years.
 He paints regularly in London and travels extensively both to paint around the country and the world.
 His style keeps evolving and he keeps pushing himself to master new styles.
 His sweets and balloons have drawn plaudits and he has got himself a reputation as a must see artist.
 We’ve covered his work a number of times.
 In particular we’ve featured shows at the BSMT Space, 5th Base and Vs Galleries.